Belgian tax guide: Understanding taxes in Belgium for foreigners

 If you are living in Belgium for at least six months (183 days) of the year and registered with your local commune, then you are classed as a resident and have to pay Belgium income tax on your worldwide income.
 Your taxable income is the income left after deductions for social security contributions, personal allowance, professional costs, etc.

-Special tax concessions for expats: Non-resident tax status
+Non-resident tax status

 Expatriates who satisfy specific conditions can apply for a special taxation regime and pay Belgian tax only on income related to professional duties carried out in Belgium.
+Read more how to claim non-resident tax status in Belgium.

 The conditions require that employment must be by an international group or in a scientific research centre, and must be temporary.
 A foreign executive assigned temporarily to Belgium may qualify, for example, but the conditions are quite strict.
 Also, the expatriate’s centre of personal and economic interest must not be Belgium.